renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

 2. Config update:
    - Possible via gNMI channel being added for any configuration update.
+   - CLI will be provided for new objects.
+   - Running config is separately maintained by the service.
+   - Image upgrade script is tweaked to carry over this running config to new image.

 3. Plugins code update:
    - Possible via file copy into the switch
    - New plugin files may be copied to the path mapped to container.
-   - A local monitor will reload the new file.
+   - A service restart/SIGHUP to relevant processes will reload the new file.
    - Image upgrade script will carry over upon image update.
    - Plugin files are versioned and the new image will load the latest, which could be from carried over file or built-in.

 4. Service update
    - Build a new container image and push to ACR.
-   - Container images are versioned.
+   - Container images are versioned as in SONiC.
-   - Set the new version as golden version in FEATURE table in CONFIG-DB via CONFIG-update via CLI/gNMI.
+   - Set the new version as golden version in FEATURE table in CONFIG-DB via CLI/gNMI.
    - A built-in anomaly is triggered when golden version != running version
    - The mitigation action bound to this anomaly is triggered which executes script via D-BUS.
    - The mitigation action script via D-Bus does upgrade as follows.